Best Broadway Shows for Kids and Families

 The Lion King

-Of course, this long-running Disney musical is based on the animated blockbuster about the coming-of-age of a young cub.
-I saw it when it opened in 1997 and am happy to report that despite a change of casts and theaters, it's as thrilling as ever.
-The Lion King is a low-tech wonder filled with eye-popping puppets, exuberant production numbers and a gorgeous African-inspired aesthetic.
-The "Circle of Life" opening as the animals saunter down the aisles toward the stage is breathtaking, and an ideal way to introduce kids to the magic of Broadway.
-The Lion King's official recommended age minimum is 6, but a well-behaved 4- or 5-year-old should be fine.
+This long-running Tony-winning musical is based on Disney's animated blockbuster about the coming of age of a young cub.
+I saw it three times when it opened in 1997, and this was long before I became a mom.
+However, I recently returned with my daughter in tow and I'm happy to report that, despite a different cast and theater, it's as thrilling as ever.
+The Lion King is a low-tech wonder filled with eye-popping puppets, exuberant production numbers, and a gorgeous African-inspired aesthetic.
+The "Circle of Life" opening as the animals parade down the aisles toward the stage is exhilarating and an ideal way to introduce school-age kids to the magic of Broadway.
+The Lion King's official recommended minimum age is 6, but a well-behaved 4- or 5-year-old should be fine.
 Tips: Watch the movie in advance and book a matinee.

 Much as my daughter and I enjoyed Aladdin, this Disney-based hit doesn't deliver the jaw-dropping wonder of The Lion King.
 The exposition-heavy first half of Act I is slow.
-However, once the title character uncorks the incredible Genie, played by tireless Tony-winner James Monroe Iglehart, it takes flight on a magic carpet ride.
-His introductory number, "Friend Like Me," is incredible and references other famous Broadway songs.
-And while he's outrageously funny, Iglehart smartly doesn't try to imitate the film version's Robin Williams.
-He makes the character his own, and he's definitely the audience favorite.
-There are some thrilling special effects, including the flying carpet.
-Aladdin's official recommended minimum age is 6, and it's best to watch the movie in advance and book a matinee.
+However, once the title character uncorks the incredible Genie, the show takes flight on a magic carpet ride.
+His introductory number, "Friend Like Me," is hilarious and references other famous Broadway songs.
+And while the character is outrageously funny, he's nothing like Robin Williams in the film (which was a smart move, as the movie role was so specific to the late comedian's talents).
+The show also boasts some thrilling special effects, including a flying carpet.
+Tips: Aladdin's official recommended minimum age is 6, and it's best to watch the movie in advance and book a matinee.

 Tweens and Teens